-Step 6 - Paying For Rehab
+Step 6 - Funding Your Stay

 Paying For The Rest Of Treatment

-Step 7 - Get Started
+Step 7 - Admission

-And of course, enjoy your recovery!
+Now, enjoy your recovery!

 Abbeycare have provided this guide free of charge, to help you make the right decision when considering addiction rehab treatment options.

-Detox is possible, safely and comfortably, with the help of our medical team.
+Detox is available, with comfort and safety, with the help of our medical team.

 The Abbeycare therapy team are specialists in helping you identify and work through the underlying triggers behind addiction.

-The Abbeycare clinic team are ready to help you co-ordinate everything.
+Our clinic team are ready to help you get started.